alexpaul/Algorithms-and-Pseudocode/README.md

 Step 14: Add the First Coat of Frosting
 Step 15: Frost and Decorate

+In this example if we are to describe to someone the algorithm to search a photo in a photo search application, the algorithm would be similar to the steps below.

 #### Example: Search for a Photo from Pixabay